Where we are headed as a church

 This service will appeal to people from all three current morning services, and will feature The Beating Heart Gospel Choir for children aged 5-14.
 There will be anointing with oil for healing during the communion each week and a chance to receive prayer ministry after the service.
 We will be using the liturgy currently enjoyed by the 09:00 congregation, but making sure that the service also feels like 'home' for those coming from the 10:30am who would like to access this.
 There will be a staffed creche for 0-4s.

 This service will have an emphasis on worship, teaching and ministry, with communion at least monthly.
-This will include children’s ministry for 0-2s (Gems), 3-4s (Pebbles), 5-7s (Ground Breakers), 8-10s (Rock Solid) as well as 11-14s youth work at the Mission Hall.
+This will include children’s ministry for 0-2s (Gems), Nursery & Reception (Pebbles), Yrs 1-3 (Ground Breakers), Yrs 4-6 (Rock Solid) as well as 11-14s youth work at the Mission Hall (Yr 6 move up to this after Christmas).

 We will continue the evening service with informal worship, teaching, ministry and soaking, with plenty of space to respond to what God is doing.
 This service is for people of all ages.